Logitech G29

 The Logitech G29 is a racing wheel made by Logitech.
 It supports PlayStation 5, PlayStation 4, PlayStation 3 and PC.
 The Logitech G920 is compatible with the Xbox Series X and Series S, Xbox One and PC, with different buttons and logos.
-It replaced the Logitech G27 in 2015, but retains the internal design and technical specifications.
-Its successor is the Logitech G923, released in August 2020, however, the Grid is still available for sale.
+It replaced the Logitech G27 in 2015, but retains the internal design and technical specifications.The Logitech G29 was released in July 2015 as the replacement for the Logitech G27.
+Although Logitech released a successor, the Logitech G923, in August 2020, the G29 remains in production and available for retail As of 2026.
 They both share a similar exterior design.

 The wheel features dual-motor force feedback and RPM shift indicator LEDs, is supplied with a pedal set (accelerator, brake and clutch) and an optional six-speed 'H pattern' gear shifter is available separately.

+Users have commonly reported problems with the break pedal being extremely stiff and uncomfortable to use, with some users making modifications to the device to make it easier to use.

+A common issue users also report is the force feedback being loud.
+Although this doesn't affect performance with the device.